dominique-shore/Fluvial-Geomorphology/Assignments/module-04_bingo.md

 The way you record your processes will be as follows:
 Show on your web page, which bingo cell you are reporting.
 Keep a running list of all cells below as sub-heading sub-sections in which you:
 - denote the process you are reporting
-- provide a one sentence defintion of process
+- provide a one sentence definition of process
 - show us the process (preferably a video narrated) in action (or a very well annotated photo or series of photos) from your own local field observations.
 - explain why you think it is that process